grpc/grpc-go/examples/README.md

 For testing a gRPC server, create the server as an InProcessServer, and test it against a real client stub with an InProcessChannel.

+The gRPC-java library also provides a JUnit rule, [GrpcServerRule](../testing/src/main/java/io/grpc/testing/GrpcServerRule.java), to do the starting up and shutting down boilerplate for you.